Cyberbit-7/alohomora/README.md

 # Alohomora
 ### Alohomora is a plugin/extension that unlocks a few useful features while using the Alohomora kiosk web-view exploit.
-For any issues/tech support questions, use the Google Form at the bottom.
+For any issues/tech support questions, open an issue to this repository using Github.

 ### Don't use Alohomora for any illegal activities.